Australian Open 2017: Murray upset by Zverev

 Zverev -- a net rushing German ranked 50th -- eliminated Murray 7-5 5-7 6-2 6-4 in the fourth round at Rod Laver Arena 11 years after the Scot was ousted by 51st-ranked Juan Chela at Melbourne Park.

+Zverev's sibling Alexander looked on from the player box on a warm, sunny day -- he had lost in five sets to Rafael Nadal on Saturday in cooler conditions but was in much better spirits Sunday thanks to his brother's heroics.

+"Definitely the best match of my life," Zverev, into a first grand slam quarterfinal, told reporters.
+"Not only because it was a best-of-five set match, it was at a slam.
+It was just incredible."

-It was the earliest exit for a men's top seed at the Australian Open since 2003 and leaves the tournament without the top two seeds already after six-time champion Novak Djokovic lost to Denis Istomin in the second round.
+It was the earliest exit for a men's top seed at the Australian Open since Lleyton Hewitt at the same stage in 2003 and leaves the tournament without the top two seeds already following six-time champion Novak Djokovic's similarly unexpected reverse to Denis Istomin in the second round.

-For Murray -- the men's tour's standout player for the second half of last year -- it means he will have to wait to collect a first title at Melbourne Park.
+For Murray -- the men's tour's standout player for the second half of last year -- it means he will have to wait to collect a first title in Melbourne.

-The loss to Zverev was more heartache for the Scot here, given he has lost five finals.
+The loss to lefty Zverev was indeed more heartache for the Scot here, given he has lost five finals.

 "I'm obviously down about it," Murray, playing his first major as a No. 1, told reporters.
 "It's just tennis.
 I had great success for a number of months.
 Obviously in the biggest events you want to do your best.
 That's not been the case here.
 It happens.